 If you have claimed the maximum number of keys available with for your subscription within a 24-hour period, you will see an error telling you that your limit has been reached.
 The limit resets every 24 hours, starting at 12:01 AM PST.

 Our research shows that the majority of subscribers are covered by the number of product keys included in their subscription.
-If you need additional keys, you can submit a request through MSDN Customer Service and it will be considered for approval on a case-by-case basis.
+If you need additional keys, you can submit a request through Visual Studio Subscription Customer Service and it will be considered for approval on a case-by-case basis.

 You can export and save all your product keys from the My Product Keys page so that you don’t need to be online to access them.
 You can open the XML key list using XML Notepad, Microsoft Excel, or other XML compatible programs.
 XML Notepad 2007 provides a simple intuitive user interface for browsing and editing XML documents, and can be downloaded from the XML Notepad 2007 page.